|

 damage has befallen the Church due to erroneous teaching on the

-subjects of marriage, divorce, and remarriage.
+subjects of marriage, divorce, remarriage, and

 For the most

-create healthy marriages.
-Many conservative Christians,
+to create healthy marriages.

-falls apart and ends in divorce.
+fall apart and end in divorce.
+Many well-meaning,

 Incorrect